gjj/computational-thinking/README.md

 For the greedy approach, it was modified to allow up to two players to take one greedy step at a time using the same objective, except that we only used the Euclidean distance method (i.e. the one with square root).

-Total complexity is still `O(n^3)` as it largely follows our question 1 logic, where `n` is the number of flags, and also because we do not account for `m` as we analysed the results of sending out `2` players vs. `m` players – sending out only 2 players is almost always the better option for our algorithm design.
+Total complexity is still `O(n^3)` as it largely follows our question 1 logic, where `n` is the number of flags.
+We also do not account for `m` as we analysed the results of sending out `2` players vs. `m` players – sending out only 2 players is almost always the better option for our algorithm design.

+PS.
+We tried k-means clustering but we gave up because it was challenging to find the number of clusters to form.
+We felt that using both `n` or `p/n` didn't really make sense as in most cases, our paths became longer than our one-man-show method.
+Hence, we concluded it may not be worth it to force out `n` routes for `n` players.

 ## To Run
 p2q1.py